The Book of Boba Fett: Viewership

 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, reported that 1.7 million U.S. households watched the debut episode of the show within the first five days of its release on December 29, 2021.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, estimated that The Book of Boba Fett garnered 1.9 billion hours of viewership during its first four weeks and saw its weekly viewership totals increase throughout this period.
 The series was watched for 389 million minutes from December 27 to January 2, 2022.
-Viewership increased to 563 million minutes from January 3-9, 2022.
+Viewership increased to 563 million minutes from January 3–9, 2022.
 It later surged to 885 million minutes during the week of February 7, 2022.
 The season finale achieved the highest viewership for a Star Wars series on Disney+, with 1.5 million viewers, marking a 36% increase over the season 2 finale of The Mandalorian.
 Whip Media reported The Book of Boba Fett as the most-watched original series across all U.S. platforms for the weeks of January 16 and February 6, 2022.
 The streaming aggregator JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, calculated that the show was the 4th most streamed television series across all platforms in the United States, during the week ending February 13, 2022.
+Luminate, which measures streaming performance in the U.S. by analyzing viewership data, audience engagement metrics, and content reach across various platforms, reported that The Book of Boba Fett was Disney+'s most-streamed show in 2022, with 8.5 billion minutes viewed in the United States.